masontuckett/library.tuckettlab.xyz/content/texts.md

 description = "Mason Tuckett's Categories Page"
 +++

-This is largely an archive and recommended reading list—as I do not intend to commit copyright infringement.
+This is largely an archive and curated reading list—as I do not intend to commit copyright infringement.

 All downloadable texts are within the [public domain](https://www.gutenberg.org/help/faq.html) and legitimate under intellectual protection clauses for personal consumption.